dbellagio/refarch-cloudnative-netflix-hystrix/README.md

 Identify the container that was just started and inspect it for the load balancer IP.
 Some commands that can help are:

+- cf ic logs <container-id>
 - cf ic inspect <container-id>
 - bx list containers

-Once you get the IP address, set it into the remote environment files and also in the config server application.yml.
+Once you get the IP address of the load balancer, set it into the appropriate environment files and also in the config server's application.yml.
 These files are used in this example:

 - env-eureka-only-remote, env-spring-config-remote, env-zuul-remote
-- adjust the application.yml if present in the config server GitHub
+- adjust the application.yml if present in the config server's GitHub URL you are using (i.e.: you can clone the default one or create your own)

 ## Startup the Config Server